kuryart/Fibonacho/README.md

 # Fibonacho
 I love Fibonacci and nachos!

+A simple and fun way to implement a Fibonacci Algorithm.